Chicago Transit Authority (CTA) Buses and Trains

 The Metra is Chicagoland’s suburban rail service, but it runs several train lines in the city as well.
 You can use it to get downtown, on the Metra Electric District line.
 These trains are less frequent than CTA trains and have higher fares, but often take as few as fifteen minutes to reach downtown.

 We recommend that if you need to return from downtown at night, you use the #6 bus or the Metra.
 At the Red or Green Line stations on 55th Street, you could face a long wait for the #55 bus.
-Walking west of Cottage Grove Avenue, especially at night, is not recommended.
-However you travel, use your best judgment and remember the University’s safety resources.
+When you travel, use your best judgment and remember the University’s safety resources.

 University Transportation Options